snsokolov/pylib/README.md

 Python useful modules

 ## License
-Public Domain.
+This is free and unencumbered software released into the public domain.
 For more information, please refer to http://unlicense.org

 ## Modules